Skip to main content

 Why ScreenBuddy for Internal Audio

-• No virtual audio drivers — no BlackHole, no Loopback, no SoundFlower
+• No virtual audio drivers required (no BlackHole, no Loopback, no SoundFlower)

-• No Audio MIDI Setup configuration — zero terminal commands
+• No Audio MIDI Setup configuration or terminal commands

-• Captures system audio + microphone simultaneously by default
+• System audio + microphone captured simultaneously by default

-• Works with every app: Spotify, Discord, YouTube, Zoom, games
+• Works with Spotify, Discord, YouTube, Zoom, games, and every other app

-• Built-in editor with auto-zoom effects, backgrounds, and annotations
+• Built-in editor with auto-zoom effects, gradient backgrounds, and annotations

-• Direct MP4 export — no MOV conversion needed
+• Direct MP4 export -- no MOV conversion step

 Internal audio captureNoYes (with setup)Yes (native)